LynneceE/popcube/README.md

 # Future Development

 There are some bugs to work out including conditional rendering and picture display.
-I plan on correcting those issues.
+I plan on correcting those issues quickly

 # Deployment